josephine-wolf-oberholtzer/alzabo/README.md

 # Praetor

-A distributed concatenative synthesis engine.
+A distributed concatenative synthesis and audio analysis engine.

 ## Setup